ONSdigital/design-system/README.md

 `git lfs push --all origin` - First commit the files in the normal way then run the command.
 This will push the new reference images to Git LFS.

-The test images that would have been created when you ran `yest test-visual` are gitignored and the new references images will be pushed to Git LFS.
+The test images that would have been created when you ran `yarn test-visual` are gitignored and the new references images will be pushed to Git LFS.

 ## Build